-- Stir onion in the oil in a frying oil until softened.
-Add ginger, garlic, and chillies to the mixture and cook them for 5 min until onions turn golden and garlic start to slightly crispy.
+Stir onions in the oil until they soften.
+Add ginger, garlic, and chillies to the mixture and cook them for 5 minutes until the onions turn golden and the garlic starts to be slightly crispy.

-- Add chickpeas, then fill ¾ of the frying pan with water (approximately 300 ml) and allow the mixture to simmer for 10 min.
-Finally, add spinach to the recipe and wait to wilt completely.
+Finally, add spinach to the recipe and wait for it to wilt completely.
 Your delicious meal is ready!
 You can serve it with bread or cooked rice.

 - Turmeric powder (4 teaspoons)

 - A few amounts of salt and powdered pepper (preferably black pepper) for seasoning